ePinonIV/first_ECE220_repo/README.md

-# First ECE220 Repository
-### Elfego Pinon IV
-- This is the GitHub repository I have created for ECE220 on 9/19/24

-- This is a change made on the feature branch 9/24/24
+# ENG220 Group 1 Dashboard
+### Water Supply Data Visualization App - <insert_link_here>
+This repository contains all of the files necessary to run out Streamlit visualization for our collected data on water supply and weather in NM.
+This includes data from the county, city, and state.